Previous Page Next Page

 The following entities are considered facilities:

-• Providers not employed by a Home and Community Support Services Agency (HCSSA) who are paid by an HCS, Texas Home Living (TxHmL), or Youth Empowerment Services (YES) waiver.
+- Providers not employed by a home and community support services agency (HCSSA) who are paid by a Home and Community-based Services (HCS), Texas Home Living (TxHmL), or Youth Empowerment Services (YES) waiver to provide services in the client’s own home.

-When concerns do not meet the legal definition of abuse, neglect, or exploitation, the intake specialist completes an I&R AFC Client Rights/Fac Admn Issues.
+When the reported situation does not meet the legal definition of abuse, neglect, or exploitation, the intake specialist completes an I&R AFC Client Rights/Fac Admn Issues.
 See 3110 AFC Client Rights/Fac Admn Issues.

 See: